RavenProject/Ravencoin/doc/reduce-memory.md

   - Do not use this when using the client to broadcast transactions as any transaction sent will stick out like a sore thumb, affecting privacy.
 When used with the wallet it should be combined with `-walletbroadcast=0` and `-spendzeroconfchange=0`.
 Another mechanism for broadcasting outgoing transactions (if any) should be used.

-- Since `0.14.0`, unused memory allocated to the mempool (default: 300MB) is shared with the UTXO cache, so when trying to reduce memory usage you should limit the mempool, with the `-maxmempool` command line argument.
+- Since bitcoin `0.14.0`, unused memory allocated to the mempool (default: 300MB) is shared with the UTXO cache, so when trying to reduce memory usage you should limit the mempool, with the `-maxmempool` command line argument.

 ## Number of peers